Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 The default behavior has limitations:

-• Applications that actively retrieve the secret using the AWS SDK will eventually obtain the new value upon their next request to Secrets Manager
+• Applications using the AWS SDK will get the new value on their next request to Secrets Manager

-• This is a pull-based mechanism and does not proactively push the updated secret to the application
+• This is a pull-based mechanism and does not push updates to applications

-• Many applications employ client-side caching to reduce the frequency of calls to Secrets Manager
+• Many applications cache secrets to reduce calls to Secrets Manager

-• With caching enabled, the application might continue to use an outdated secret value until the cache entry expires or is explicitly refreshed
+• With caching, an application might continue using an outdated secret until the cache expires

 Understanding Staging Labels in the Rotation Process

-During rotation, AWS Secrets Manager uses staging labels to manage different versions of the secret:
+During rotation, Secrets Manager uses staging labels to manage different versions:

 1. When a new version is created during rotation, it’s initially labeled AWSPENDING